How to tell if you’re on a diet in disguise

 If you asked, your body would tell you it feels good when you eat healthier food.

-If you asked, your body would tell you doesn't feel good when you over eat or eat too much 'sometimes' food.
+And it would tell you that it doesn’t feel great when you overeat or eat too much ‘sometimes’ food.

 I believe there is a natural flow in eating.
 Sometimes you’ll feel like more substantial choices, other times, you’re going to crave lighter choices.
 When you aren’t able to flow and eat the choices you really crave, that leads to emotional and out of control eating.